skallod/javaEElearning/store/admin-site/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Useful commands
-npm install - install local modules ng serve - start server 4200 port ng g component [name] - add component , invoke from components dir ng add @angular/material
+npm install - install local modules, also use when add dependency in package.json ng serve - start server 4200 port ng g component [name] - add component , invoke from components dir ng add @angular/material ng new - create new project